awaisahmadfg/Flask/README.md

-## Login System with Python Flask and MySQL
+## User Authentication System with Python Flask and MySQL

 ### Requirements